ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 > A character with a Strength rating of 3 can roll up to three dice when confronted by a challenge where their strength can apply.

-A Test can be affected in three ways: Enhancement, Hindrance, and Ease.
+The challenge rating of a Test can be affected by three modifiers: Enhancement, Hindrance, and Ease.

 *Enhancement* is represents a number of dice that can be rolled in addition to the dice gained by invoking an aspect.
 Enhancement is often gained from the quality of an item or through supernatural means.
 Enhancement dice are rolled after an aspect has been invoked.